Life Journey

 Life Journey is an album by singer, multi-instrumentalist and songwriter Leon Russell produced by Tommy LiPuma (with Elton John credited as executive producer) released on April 1, 2014.
 It was recorded in 2013 and 2014.
 In this album, Russell renewed his songwriting after his 2010 collaboration album with John, The Union.
 Leon has two original songs on the album, "Big Lips" and "Down in Dixieland".

 Leon Russell took this ‘Life Journey’ on tour in 2014 and 2015.

 Touring with him was multi-instrumentalist Beau Charron, longtime bassist Jackie Wessel and drummer Brandon Holder.

-Life Journey is Leon's next to last album, as his death was in November 2016.
-On a Distant Shore recorded in 2016 and released on September 22, 2017, was Leon's last album.
+Life Journey was the last album by Russell to be released before his death in November 2016.
+On a Distant Shore, recorded in 2016 and released on September 22, 2017, was Leon's last album.
 Clayton-Hamilton Jazz Orchestra played on "Georgia On My Mind", "I Got It Bad & That Ain’t Good", and "New York State Of Mind."